MarkusBordihn/BOs-Fire-Extinguisher/README.md

 # Fire Extinguisher - Stop the Fire

-A simple fire extinguisher to stop the fire or to freeze mobs.
+A simple fire extinguisher and fire axe to stop the fire.
+The fire extinguisher could additionally also freeze mobs and placed on the ground.

 ![][logo]